AurimasJa/posts-application/README.md

 ## Store
 All data is being handled in vuex store to centralize state management and ensure data consistency across components.

+## Testing
+This application is tested using Vitest and mocked data.
+- Unit Tests: Isolated testing of individual components to verify their functionality independently.